gengxiangc/BSLD/README.md

 This code is a simplified step-by-step implement for better understanding of the submitted manuscript: **Physics-informed Bayesian Inference for Milling Stability Analysis**.
 Please contact cgx@nuaa.edu.cn if there is any mistake or confusion.

 **1**.
-Due to the randomness of the sampling, the results of each run may be slight different.
+Due to the randomness of the sampling, the results of each run may be slightly different.
-You can run the `step5_final.py` to get the result (Fig. 7. in the manuscript).
+You can run the `step5_final.py` to get the result (Fig. 8. in the manuscript).

 ![Fig_-_David.png](ResultDisplay/Fig-David.svg)